 – stronger types of motorbike for motocross or difficult terrain

-A warning for traveling on a motorbike in Vietnam:
+What you should know about traveling on a motorbike in Vietnamicon-angle-double-down

 if you have an accident and need your travel insurance, an international driving license is necessary